 Non-ionising radiation (NIR) is the term given to the part of the electromagnetic spectrum where there is insufficient quantum energy to cause ionisations in living matter.
+Lasers are an area of NIR which have their own particular range of hazards and laser safety is dealt with on a set of dedicated web pages.

 The non-ionising radiation part of the electromagnetic spectrum can be divided into three approximate regions, namely: